CaelebC/ProcessScheduling/Project1_Grp2_readMe.txt

 - Priority Scheduling (P)
 - Round-Robin (RR)

-In the "Project1_Grp2_Input.txt" file, the odd numbered inputs were obtained from the spec sheet (Sample 1, and Sample 2 for RR only).
-Even numbered inputs were created by me.
+In the "Project1_Grp2_Input.txt" file, the odd numbered test cases were obtained from the spec sheet (Sample 1, and Sample 2 for RR only).
+Even numbered test cases were created by me.